|The New Zealand Curriculum |

 Internal Achievement Standards

-TKI exemplars – these are examples of internal assessments that are designed to be used in class after adapting them specifically for your school.
-New exemplars are written for new standards.
-Refer to: New TKI exemplars Draft TKI exemplars
+NZQA Approved Assessment Resources – these are examples of internal assessments that are designed to be used in class after adapting them specifically for your school.
+These are available for each level Refer to: Internal Assessment Resources Level 1 Level 2 Level 3

 Clarification Documents – the national moderator in Accounting periodically writes a document for a specific internal achievement standard clarifying any issues with the assessment of that standard.
 Refer to: Clarification Documents

-Best Practice Workshops – the national moderator in Accounting runs workshops around New Zealand covering the internal assessment in Accounting, dates and venues of these workshops are detailed on the NZQA website.
+Best Practice Workshops – the national moderator in Accounting runs workshops online covering the internal assessment in Accounting, information can be found on the NZQA website.
 Refer to: Best Practice Workshops

 The performance standard for Scholarship, previous examination papers, schedules, examples of student work and the current assessment specification are available on the Scholarship Accounting page on the NZQA website.
 Refer to: Scholarship material